dtcenter/METplus-Training/docs/Tutorial/v5.0/Session_4_Ensemble_and_PQPF.rst

 .. important::

-You may find a complete description of the configurable items in the &lt;a href="https://met.readthedocs.io/en/latest/Users_Guide/gen-ens-prod.html#gen-ens-prod-configuration-file"&gt;gen_ens_prod configuration file&lt;/a&gt; section of the MET User's Guide.
+You may find a complete description of the configurable items in the `gen_ens_prod configuration file <https://metplus.readthedocs.io/projects/met/en/main_v11.1/Users_Guide/gen-ens-prod.html>`_ section of the MET User's Guide.
 Please take some time to review them.